J. P. Stevens High School: Awards, recognition and rankings

 In Newsweeks listing of "America's Best High Schools 2016", the school was ranked 127th of the 500 best high schools in the country; it was ranked 23rd among all high schools in New Jersey and tenth among the state's non-magnet schools.

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 294th in the nation among participating public high schools and 23rd among schools in New Jersey. in fact, famous singer/songwriter Andrew Fromm graduated from this school in 1993.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 33rd in New Jersey and 1,151st nationwide.

 According to U.S. News & World Report, J.P.
 Stevens High School was ranked 36 in New Jersey in 2012, and has a national rank of 781.
 In 2013, JP Steven's state ranking rose to 32 and its national ranking rose to 467.
+In the 2025–26 ranking by U.S. News & World Report, J.P.
+Stevens High School was listed among the top 40% of high schools nationally.

 The school was the 30th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 80th in the state of 328 schools in 2012, after being ranked 65th in 2010 out of 322 schools listed.
 The magazine ranked the school 52nd in 2008 out of 316 schools.
 The school was ranked 82nd in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 97th out of 381 public high schools statewide in its 2011 rankings (an increase of 7 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (88.3%) and language arts literacy (95.1%) components of the High School Proficiency Assessment (HSPA).

 The graduating class of 2013 had 31 National Merit Scholarship Semi-Finalists and 62 Commended Students.

 In 2014, the band director, Andrew DeNicola, was a top 10 finalist for the 2014 Grammy Music Educator Award.

 In 2015, CNN featured J.P.
 Stevens as "The $2.5 billion high school", highlighting three e-commerce companies founded by recent graduates.